-The fastest way to a higher quality of life is to stop being late.
 As far as the subject of self-help goes, it doesn’t get any more basic than this.
-Punctuality is actually rare.
-This is true because all of us know those who are always prompt, and they do indeed stand out.
+Punctuality is in reality, rare.
+This is true because all of us instantly know those who are always prompt, and they do indeed stand out.
 The generalized identify of this trait is nothing more than showing up ahead of schedule.
 Few realize it also indicates a willingness to stay longer.
 There’s no doubt all of us want more time, but what good are a few extra minutes if they are not productive and peaceful?
 Why subject yourself to a lifestyle of constant rushing to get out the door when all one has to do is start earlier?

-Early in my recovery I was clonked over-the-head repeatedly with this topic, and for good reason.
-The habit of tardiness is basically one of self-centeredness, and boy did I have buckets of it.
+Early in my recovery I was clonked over the head repeatedly with this topic, and for good reason.
+The habit of tardiness is basically one of self-centeredness, and boy did I have buckets of ego.
 Along with the action, I also had a filing cabinet full of excuses to accompany my behavior.
 There were some pretty creative ones too.
 My personal favorite (at the time) was claiming I’d been pulled over by the cops for some minor infringement.
-I’d explain, they were nice and let me go with just a warning.
-Not only was I lying about why I was late, I was attempting to generate sympathy for myself too.
+I’d tell my inconvenienced audience that they were nice and let me go with just a warning.
+Not only was I lying about why I was late, I was attempting to generate sympathy for myself as well.
 Using lies like this to perpetuate my laziness turned my mind into a garbage dump.
-This collection of pointless excuses eventually took up so much mental room, there was little left over for even the most basic of needs.
-It finally became clear that the only thing I could be counted on to do was to be unreliable.
-I eventually turned this lifestyle around by realizing all that was required to change it, was to walk away from it.
-There was no clean up necessary, just abandonment.
+My collection of lies and pointless excuses eventually took up so much mental room, there was little left over for even the most basic of needs.
+It finally became clear the only thing I could be counted on to do was to be unreliable.
+I eventually turned this lifestyle around by realizing all that was required to change it was to walk away from it.
+No clean up was necessary, just abandonment.

-When I came to the conclusion I had no need to drag the past into the present, it allowed me the freedom to move forward without anchorage.
-Over the years, I’ve exhibited a lot of behavior I never want to repeat.
-These slips of character are not who I am; they exist to help me define who I am not.
-I did not want to be the last person to show up anymore, and I had plenty of leverage in the form of previous examples to help me to change that.
-I left the habit behind and went forth with a willingness to do what would be asked of me from those I had wronged through my sloth.
+When I came to the conclusion I had no need to drag the past into the present, it allowed me the freedom to move forward without attachment to previous behavior.
+Over the years I’ve practiced a lot of habits I’ve vowed never to repeat.
+These slips of character are not who I am; they exist only as memories to help me define what I am not.
+I did not want to be the last person to show up anymore, and I had plenty of examples to use as leverage to help me to change that.
+I left a broken lifestyle behind and went forth with a willingness to do what would be asked of me from those I had wronged through my sloth.

 It’s just my opinion, but I think a lot of the world’s problems would disappear if everyone would just make a commitment to show up on time.
 Traffic would ease, health issues due to stress would lower, production would rise, and trust would increase; all because of one thing changing.
 It may be a fool’s wish, but I’m sure it’s one that can be clearly envisioned by most of us.